Category: Unemployment

 Unemployment Audit: Avoid Getting Fooled

-Because answers to questions from the unemployment office may turn into a bigger legal matter or appeal, take the audit review process seriously.
+Because questions from auditors and Minnesota DEED may turn into a bigger legal matter or appeal, take their audit review process seriously.

 An unemployment audit is initiated through the Minnesota Department of Employment and Economic Development (“DEED”).
 For all practical purposes, DEED has the power to perform an Unemployment Audit Minnesota at any time.